Coco Jones: 2022–present: Signing to Def Jam Recordings, What I Didn't Tell You and Why Not More?

 On March 20, 2022, Jones announced that she had signed a new artist deal with High Standardz and Def Jam Recordings.
 Her major label debut single "Caliber" was released on March 25, 2022, and also served as the lead single for her major label debut EP What I Didn't Tell You.
 After the release of the EP's second single, "ICU"; as well as the non-album Amazon Music exclusive single, "Love is War", the EP was released on November 4, 2022.
 Just a month prior to the EP's release, Jones was featured on Babyface's ninth album, Girls Night Out, contributing vocals to the song, "Simple".
 The music video for the song was also released a week later on October 31.

 On January 20, 2023, Jones released the deluxe edition to her EP, which includes a song, "Simple", and three new tracks.
 Jones' single, "ICU", reached number 21 on the Billboard R&B/Hip-Hop Airplay chart, and peaked at number 63 on the Billboard Hot 100, her first entry on both charts.
 On 30 January 2024, Jones signed an exclusive publishing deal with Warner Chappell Music.
 On February 10, Jones released "Love is War" on all streaming platforms, and four days later, released a Spotify-exclusive cover of "Until the End of Time" with Leon Thomas.

 On April 6, 2024, Jones performed the National Anthem at night one of WrestleMania XL in Philadelphia, Pennsylvania.
 On August 9, Jones partnered with Disney for a reimagined release of Princess Tiana’s "Almost There".
 On August 16, Jones released a promotional single, "Sweep It Up", with an accompanying visualizer and lyric video.
 On November 22, Jones released her sixth extended play, Coco by the Fireplace.
 On April 25, 2025, Jones released her debut studio album, Why Not More?.

 Musical style and influences

 Jones has said that many famous artists have inspired her music.
 Some of her biggest musical influences include Beyoncé, Whitney Houston, Mariah Carey, Aaliyah, Aretha Franklin, Brandy Norwood, Mary J. Blige, Christina Aguilera, Celine Dion, Jazmine Sullivan, Britney Spears, Etta James, Roberta Flack, Jennifer Hudson, and CeCe Winans.

 Personal life

-On July 11, 2025, Jones announced her engagement to basketball player Donovan Mitchell.
+On July 11, 2025, Jones announced her engagement to basketball player Donovan Mitchell, after two years of dating.
+They were married in Greenwich, Connecticut, on August 1, 2026.